Finding Sense in Nonsense with Generated Contexts: Perspectives from Humans and Language Models: Methods

 In order to determine if the LLM-generated contexts are comprehensible scenarios where semantically deviant sentences indeed make sense, we run an annotation study, asking two crowdsourcing workers to score a sentence's meaningfulness on its own and when considering a given LLM-generated context.
 Each sentence is annotated four times: twice with a context generated by Phi, and twice with one by Llama.

 Crowd-source annotations are run on Prolific by 16 workers, from a default population distribution who are fluent in English.
-We analyze two main questions: How much does a given sentence make sense (1 as \enquote{Nonsensical}, 4 as \enquote{Neutral}, and 7 as \enquote{Makes Sense}), and then, after providing a generated context to the annotator, how much the sentence makes sense within the context (using the same scale as the first question).
-Figure \ref{fig:annotation-example} (Appendix) shows the annotation layout.
+We analyze two main questions: How much does a given sentence make sense (1 as \enquote{Nonsensical,} 4 as \enquote{Neutral,} and 7 as \enquote{Makes Sense}), and then, after providing a generated context to the annotator, how much the sentence makes sense within the context (using the same scale as the first question).
+Figure~\ref{fig:annotation-example} in Appendix \ref{sec:study_layout} shows the annotation layout.
 We check the robustness of the annotations by computing the Kendall tau-b correlation coefficient, recommended in the literature for evaluating Likert scale ratings \cite{agresti02}.
 Kendall's $\tau$ for both scoring tasks (with and without context) is almost identical at 0.164 ($p<0.001$) -- a highly significant but noisy relationship, as is often the case with lexical judgments.
+The subtypes differ in annotation robustness, though, more in the non-contextualized setting (average $\tau$=0.142, $\sigma$=0.136) than in the contextualized setting (average $\tau$=0.157, $\sigma$=0.05).

 We carry out all subsequent analyses on the raw scores for both annotators, unless stated otherwise.
-We make the annotations available at: \url{url/withheld/for/review}.
+We make the annotations available at: \url{https://github.com/KatrinaROlsen/NonsenseContext}.